Running Tests§

 is specified multiple times, tests that match any of the filters will be run.

-to negate that test.
+You can also prepend ATTR with ! to negate that test.
 Let's look at some

 examples to get a better sense of how this works: